-The focus of Behavioral Health is to address and aid individuals experiencing psychological, emotional, and interpersonal issues which impact their daily lives.
-Behavioral health plays an integral role in providing treatment and interventions for mental health disorders and maladaptive coping mechanisms found within individuals, families, couples and communities.
+The focus of Behavioral Health is to address and aid people experiencing psychological, emotional, and interpersonal issues which impact their daily lives.
+Behavioral health plays an integral role in providing treatment and interventions for mental health disorders and dysfunctional coping mechanisms found within individuals, families, couples and communities.

 Division of Behavioral Health

 Each CHR is responsible for providing services in accordance with his/her own level of education, experience, knowledge, skills, abilities, and competencies defined by the position description and federal program policies under which he/she works.
 CHRs are health paraprofessionals as determined by Congress in the permanent authorization of the Indian Health Care Improvement Act (IHCIA).
 Preparation at the Basic CHR level is required for providing services to the community in the capacity of a CHR.

 View a list of IHS CHR Area Representatives.